solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 ### Shards and Partition Keys

 Every record you write to the stream ends up in exactly one shard, where it is stored in the **same order it was written**, until it expires.
-To decide what shard to put a record to, Kinesis uses a so-called **partition key**.
+To decide which shard to put a record to, Kinesis uses a so-called **partition key**.
 It's simply a string that you add to every record you write to the stream, along with your actual data payload.
 Kinesis calculates an MD5 hash function of that string and, based on this hash value, decides which shard the record goes to.
 Each shard is "assigned" a range of hash values and those ranges don't overlap, so each record ends up in exactly one shard.

 ![kinesis](/img/kinesis/kinesis.png)